● Black gram is one of the most important pulses of India. It is also known as “Urad” in India.

 ● The fields that are already cultivated with black bean gram will harbour root rot and wilt pathogen.

-● The seeds used for sowing should be purchased from an authorised source.
+● The seeds used for sowing should be purchased from an authorized source.

 ● Seeds should be naturally pure and should have a fine quality.